 The oven has to be preheated with the stone inside.
 The baking stone must be hot throughout before it is used to bake bread.
 When the bread goes in, the oven will lose a lot of heat.
 Depending on how powerful the oven is it is often a good idea to preheat 20 degrees higher than you intend to bake.
 Less powered ovens will take longer to recover from heat loss after the bread is placed inside.
 A thoroughly heated oven and baking stone will prevent heat loss to ensure a better oven spring and an even bake.

-The first bake of the day even with a professional bakers oven on three phase power is usually sub-par.
+The first bake of the day even with a professional bakers oven on three-phase power is usually sub-par.
 To check the temperature of the baking stone you can use an infrared thermometer, but an oven thermometer will offer some guidance.
 Always give the oven an extra 10 minutes to preheat if you are not sure.

 My oven takes 20-30 minutes to recover between bakes if it’s not properly preheated.
-A properly heated oven will take less time for bread to turn a golden brown.
+A properly heated oven will take less time for the bread to turn a golden brown.
 With this, you can avoid having rock hard or burnt bottoms on your loaf!

 Do I use the top and bottom heat settings for bread?

 The majority of ovens allow you to switch between element combinations.
-Generally it’s best to preheat with just the bottom heat setting.
+Generally, it’s best to preheat with just the bottom heat setting.
 This allows you to thoroughly heat the stone.
 If you use the top and bottom settings when preheating you can have problems.
 Once the air at the top of the oven reaches its desired temperature, the thermostat will cut the heat off.
 The stone doesn’t receive as much heat and it doesn’t get very warm.

 When it comes to putting the bread in, it’s really down to your oven.
 In my old oven, I’d leave it set at bottom heat only and the bread would come out great.
-With my current one I’ve found the crust takes ages to colour.
+With my current one, I’ve found the crust takes ages to colour.

 If your crust takes over 40 minutes to bake whilst the base of your bread is ready, use the top and bottom elements.
 Preheat with bottom heat only to get the baking stone nice and hot.
 Then 5 minutes before the bread goes in you just need to switch the oven setting to top and bottom heat.